ChrisWhealy/detached_arraybuffer/README.md

 >
 ```

-Edit `client.js`, then follow the same instructions as above for `server.js`
+Edit `client.js`, then follow the same instructions as above for `server.js` and refresh your browser page.